azdavis/millet/doc/testing.md

 that file on quiet mode, it must exit 0 and produce no output.

-Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit with a non-zero exit code and produce the output in `out.txt`.
+Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit 1 and produce the output in `out.txt`.

 Run `bin/mk-test tests/<name>` to make an `ok.sml` test, and run `bin/run-test tests/<name>` to run a test.
 The test runner exports two